How to train your dog not to jump up

 Most dogs jump up to get our attention.
-Your dog is likely to jump up at you when they’re excited to see you and want you to interact with them.
+Your dog is likely to jump up at you when they’re excited to see you.
 But it could also be an attempt to communicate that they’re worried about something.
 The action of jumping up can become a channel for excited or nervous energy that dogs repeat again and again.

 Don’t worry if this sounds like your pooch because you can teach them not to do it.
-Here’s some do’s and don’ts to help you understand how to stop your dog jumping up.
+Here’s some advice to help you understand how to stop your dog jumping up.

 Don’t respond if your dog does jump up